jdf400/cinco/README.md

 ### Prototype

 A full working prototype has already been implemented and is available at [http://frankston.us/cinco](http://frankston.us/cinco).
+The html source and the dictionary file (5.js) is checked into this git repository, but I have deliberately not check-in the key source code file -- cinco.js, because I do want to make it public so I can retain my rights to the code.
+But it is not difficult to use View Source in your web browser to see this code.

 The web-based prototype has most of the features anticipated for the commercial version of the app, but it could use both appearance and usability improvements.